vman-tool/vman3-documentation/docs/User-Manual/Settings.md

 ## Settings

-**Note:** Depending on the previlages asssinged, one might or might not be able to see all options available in this tab.
+**Note:** Depending on the previlages asssinged,all or some options will be available in this tab.

 The settings page serves as the backbone of the system, providing a range of options to customize and optimize its functionality.
 It includes system-wide configurations, data synchronization features, and tools for managing users effectively.